Authentication and access credentials for the AWS CLI - AWS Command Line Interface

 or Workforce identity (AWS IAM Identity Center users)

 Use Amazon EC2 instance metadata for credentials.
-Use credentials for Amazon EC2 instance metadata
+Using Amazon EC2 instance metadata as credentials in the AWS CLI

 IAM